 During a postgraduate degree, such as an MSc, you will build on the knowledge gained at undergraduate level.
 The modules you study will cover the more complex and specialist areas of sport and exercise science.
 You will explore both the traditional and contemporary elements of the subject area.
 Modules and specialisms could include applied sport, exercise and health psychology, sport nutrition, biomechanics, physical activity and health, sports training principles, and contemporary issues in sport and exercise science.
 Assessment methods might include written work, practical sessions, work experience placements, presentations and a final major research project.

 The entry requirements for a sport and exercise science degree will depend on your institution of choice.
 They will also be influenced by the level of study for which you are applying.
-An undergraduate degree might require you to have a background in sports studies or physical education.
-If you do not have a strong background in these areas, but can prove that you are passionate about the subject, some universities could still consider your application.
-This can be displayed through your personal statement or an interview.
 For a postgraduate degree, most universities will require you to have an undergraduate degree in sport and exercise science, or a closely related subject.